 The understanding of some that Cain and Abel were expected to anticipate a future Sacrifice for sin by sacrificing an animal is unsustainable; cultic sacrifices were not clearly established as a religious system until the Law of Moses.
 Paul, James and the writer to the Hebrews make it quite clear why Abraham had been counted as righteous, being a belief in the God he had encountered evidenced by obedience, in his case that he would be rewarded with a great family (cf. Gen15:1).
 Abraham, nor indeed anyone in the Old Testament is declared to be justified by means of offering an animal sacrifice.
 As will be demonstrated from scripture, Old Testament folk and indeed all “people of good will” were and still are accepted by God through the merits of the Atonement achieved through Christ’s faith/faithfulness being applied to those who are deemed to fear God through their positive response to the divine enlightenment they have received (cf. Jn1:9KJV), resulting in humane behaviour towards their fellow man in need (a.k.a.
 Christ Mt25:40).

 [These posts are intended to complement my book** by identifying “glosses” in OT narrative which have impacted upon traditional Christian perspectives on divine providence].

-**A free PDF of e-book available HERE
+Download a free PDF file of “Fellowship of the Secret” e-book HERE